dalance/svlint/MANUAL.md

 ## Ruleset *designintent*

-Rules that forbid suspicious constructions, i.e. ways of specifying hardware are legal according to the LRM, but may express their intention unclearly.
+Rules that forbid suspicious constructions, i.e. ways of specifying hardware that are legal according to the LRM, but may express their intention unclearly.

 This ruleset is a superset of **ruleset-simsynth**.
 These rules don't depend on each other or interact to provide additional